possibilities/meteor-forms/README.md

 # Meteor Forms

-A smart package for generating bootstrap forms
+A smart package for generating forms

+*Note: The generated forms are designed to be used with [bootstrap](http://twitter.github.com/bootstrap/) styles but might work fine without them.
+If you want to use these without bootstrap I can refactor all the bootstrap specific stuff into [presets](https://github.com/possibilities/meteor-forms/tree/master/src/forms/presets) and remove bootstrap as a hard dependency, just open an issue for it.*

 ## Credits